Television in South Korea: History

 The 1980s were the golden years for South Korea's television industry.
 Growth was phenomenal in every dimension: the number of programming hours per week rose from 56 in 1979 to nearly 88.5 in 1989; the number of television stations increased from 12 in 1979 to 78 by 1989; and the number of television sets grew from four million in 1979 to nearly six million in the same period.
 Despite producing color televisions for export, color television was not officially introduced in the country until late 1980.
 Color broadcasting, however, occasioned a renewal of strong competition among the networks.
 However, the South Korean TV industry was also suffered huge blows in this decade.
 During Chun Doo-hwan's regime, several newspapers, broadcasters and publications were forcibly closed, or were merged into a single organization.
 One of which is TBC-TV which was awarded to KBS.
 TBC-TV was then replaced by KBS 2TV.
 After the country's 1987 democratic reforms, several regulations were imposed to insulate broadcasters from political influence.
 For example, the National Assembly established the Foundation for Broadcast Culture to insulate MBC from political influence and KBS.

 At the beginning of the 1990s, with the introduction of cable television, the government initiated an experimental multi-channel and multi-purpose cable television service.
 In addition, South Korea launched its first broadcasting/communication satellite, Mugungwha 1, to 36,000 km above the equator in 1995.
-The development of an integrated broadband network is expected to take the form of B-ISDN immediately after the turn of the century.
-This decade is a period of great technological change in the South Korean broadcasting industry, which will make broadcasting media even more important than in the past.
-In this decade the South Korean broadcasting industry will maximize the service with new technological developments such as DBS, satellites, and interactive cable systems, all of which will allow South Korea to participate fully in the information society.
+The development of an integrated broadband network took the form of B-ISDN immediately after the turn of the century.
+This decade was a period of great technological change in the South Korean broadcasting industry, which made broadcast media even more important than in the past.
+In this decade the South Korean broadcasting industry added to the service with new technological developments such as DBS, satellites, and interactive cable systems, all of which have allowed South Korea to participate fully in the information society.

-On 22 July 2009, after heated political debates, amendment of the Media law passed the South Korean national assembly to deregulate the media market of South Korea.
+On 22 July 2009, after heated political debates, an amendment of the Media Law passed the National Assembly of South Korea to deregulate the media market of South Korea.
 On 31 December 2010, four general Cable Television networks were licensed.

-All analog broadcastings officially full-time completely turn off on New Year's Eve (31 December) 2012 at 03:59:59 KST (UTC+9) for all nationwide (including Seoul Capital Area such as Seoul, Gyeonggi Province and Incheon) so all analog broadcastings officially full-time completely turn off on same time.
-On New Year's Eve (31 December) 2012 at 04:00:00 KST (UTC+9), the digital terrestrial television of the South Korea fully turned, shifted and switched to all full ultra high definition for all nationwide (including Seoul Capital Area such as Seoul, Gyeonggi Province and Incheon).
+Analogue television services ended on 31 December 2012.

 National networks

-In South Korea, there are four nationwide free-to-air terrestrial television networks, three general networks and one educational network as follows:
+In South Korea, there are four nationwide television networks, three general networks and one educational network as follows: